nghenglim/nghenglim/about.md

 title: About
 permalink: /about/
 ---
-I'm currently a full stack software engineer at [JobStreet](http://www.jobstreet.com) SeekAsia!
+I'm currently a full stack software engineer at [Laputa Ventures](http://www.laputa.com.my)!

 ### Skills